djberg96/rxerces/README.md

 - Comparison operators in predicates

 For more complex queries, you can combine basic XPath with Ruby's `select` and `find` methods.

+For full XPath 1.0 support, install the Xalan library.

 ## API Reference